BrycensRanch/gpu-screen-recorder-git-copr/README.md

 You can also use the `-sc` option to specify a script that should be run (asynchronously) when the video has been saved and the script will have access to the location of the saved file as its first argument.
 This can be used for example to show a notification when a replay has been saved, to rename the video with a title that matches the game played (see `scripts/record-save-application-name.sh` as an example on how to do this on X11) or to re-encode the video.\
 The replay buffer is stored in ram (as encoded video), so don't use a too large replay time and/or video quality unless you have enough ram to store it.
+## Recording while using replay/streaming
+You can record a regular video while using replay/streaming by launching GPU Screen Recorder with the `-ro` option to specify a directory where to save the recording.\
+To start/stop (and save) recording use the SIGRTMIN signal, for example `pkill -SIGRTMIN -f gpu-screen-recorder`.
+The name of the video will be displayed in stdout when saving the video.\
+This way of recording while using replay/streaming is more efficient than running GPU Screen Recorder multiple times since this way it only records the screen and encodes the video once.
 ## Controlling GPU Screen Recorder remotely
 To save a video in replay mode, you need to send signal SIGUSR1 to gpu screen recorder.
-You can do this by running `killall -SIGUSR1 gpu-screen-recorder`.\
+You can do this by running `pkill -SIGUSR1 -f gpu-screen-recorder`.\
 To stop recording send SIGINT to gpu screen recorder.
-You can do this by running `killall -SIGINT gpu-screen-recorder` or pressing `Ctrl-C` in the terminal that runs gpu screen recorder.
+You can do this by running `pkill -SIGINT -f gpu-screen-recorder` or pressing `Ctrl-C` in the terminal that runs gpu screen recorder.
 When recording a regular non-replay video this will also save the video.\
 To pause/unpause recording send SIGUSR2 to gpu screen recorder.
-You can do this by running `killall -SIGUSR2 gpu-screen-recorder`.
+You can do this by running `pkill -SIGUSR2 -f gpu-screen-recorder`.
 This is only applicable and useful when recording (not streaming nor replay).\
+There are more signals to control GPU Screen Recorder.
+Run `gpu-screen-recorder --help` to list them all (under `NOTES` section).
 ## Simple way to run replay without gui
 Run the script `scripts/start-replay.sh` to start replay and then `scripts/save-replay.sh` to save a replay and `scripts/stop-replay.sh` to stop the replay.
 The videos are saved to `$HOME/Videos`.
 You can use these scripts to start replay at system startup if you add `scripts/start-replay.sh` to startup (this can be done differently depending on your desktop environment / window manager) and then go into